rjorgenson/sitemon/README.md

 This script was designed to be able to run from a cronjob and send an email when it notices a change from the value you have configured.

 # TODO
-- support monitoring more than one value
+- support regex's that match more than once on a page